 How to Grow a Bonsai Tree from a Cutting

-The distinguishing traits of a good bonsai material include factors like color, bark texture, branch and trunk structure, different leaf shapes and sizes etc. Reproducing trees that contain these bonsai characteristics through various means of propagation is essential in the art of bonsai and are as follows:
+The distinguishing traits of a good bonsai material include factors like color, bark texture, branch and trunk structure, different leaf shapes and sizes etc. Reproducing trees that contain these bonsai characteristics through various means of propagation is essential in the art of bonsai.

 Growing from Seed